 Clearly, migraine sufferers can also develop sinus infections, especially those that have allergies.
 Also, many suspected sinus headaches are actually migraines.

 Here’s the explanation: the sinuses are lined with sensitive tissue that contains nerves that are related to the trigeminal nerve.
 This nerve is also responsible for migraines.
 To complicate matters, you can also experience “referred pain” –when pain is sent to an area of the body (here, the head and face) even though that area is not the cause of the pain.
 This means that sinus headaches can cause pain outside of the sinuses, while migraine headaches can cause pain in the sinuses.
 To make matters even more confusing, certain migraine sufferers also experience watery eyes and nasal congestion during their migraines.
 Therefore, it is sometimes very challenging to identify whether you are experiencing a sinus headache or a migraine.
-We recommend that you consult with a New York City doctor to work towards a correct diagnosis.
+We recommend that you consult with a NYC doctor to work towards a correct diagnosis.

 MIGRAINES AND FOOD ALLERGIES